 Bachelor of Science in Education in Secondary Education: World Languages

 Help high school students develop the ability to communicate competently in a foreign language.
-Earn the Bachelor of Science in Education in Secondary Education: World Languages.
-Develop your own foreign-language proficiency.
-Master effective instructional strategies.
-Harness both in teaching students to read, write, and speak with clarity and nuance in a foreign language.
+Earn the BSEd in Secondary Education: World Languages.
+Develop your own foreign-language proficiency; master effective instructional strategies; and teach students to read, write and speak with clarity and nuance in a foreign language.

 - learn to write formally and informally,